eCommerce Shipping Best Practices for Indian sellers in 2020

 Tip: When you carry on this process, make sure you take the accurate weight and dimensions of your product so that you are also able to estimate the adequate packaging required for your products.

-Looking at shipping destinations are another critical consideration for eCommerce sellers.
+Looking at shipping destinations is another critical consideration for eCommerce sellers.
 Since most of your customers are expecting free shipping, it is best to offer a flat rate shipping based on the zones that you’re shipping to.
-Not only will it cost you less, but also put less burden of shipping costs on your customers.
+Not only will it cost you less, but it also puts less burden of shipping costs on your customers.

-Tip: If you’re shipping to Delhi, charge a flat rate to your customers and radiate your costs as the destination varies from Delhi.
+Tip: If you’re shipping to Delhi, charge a flat rate to your customers and radiate your costs as the destination varies within Delhi and moves to different states.

 Tip: Analyze the significant concerns of your business around managing inventory and shipping.
 Then, go for a courier aggregator such as Shiprocket which can help you understand your shipping analytics and provide features to simplify your order fulfillment process.